AVAILABLE NOW — Retail Banking VR Training Bundle

 Extended reality (XR) is an umbrella term for the various technologies that enable us to enter immersive worlds.
 Encompassing a wide range of immersive technologies, XR connects all the human senses to fully engage the learner.

-XR covers three different modalities:
+XR incorporates three key modalities:

 As an overarching statement, XR places the learner in a fully or partially simulated, multi-sensory environment where they can learn in a way that’s interactive, engaging, and memorable.
 It’s a fully immersive, safe, scalable, and personalized experience for teaching all kinds of skills to a wide range of learners, from frontline workers in a retail environment to managers for whom soft skills like conflict resolution are invaluable.